H&J Medical Supplies Education Hub

 Rentals Disclaimer

-The information here is a general guide, not legal, medical, or financial advice.
-Coverage and eligibility differ by individual circumstances, regional laws, and insurance policies.
-Always consult official sources or qualified professionals for personalized details.
+This information is a general guide and not legal, medical or financial advice.
+Coverage and eligibility differ by individual circumstances, regional laws and insurance policies.
+Always consult official sources or qualified professionals for personalised advice.
 H&J Medical Supplies is not responsible for changes or updates in insurance policies or state/federal guidelines.

 Supplemental Insurance & Medigap Plans

-Many seniors or individuals on Medicare consider supplemental insurance (Medigap) to help with deductibles, copays, and other “gaps” in coverage.
-These plans are sold by private insurance companies and can greatly reduce out-of-pocket costs for frequent users of healthcare services.
+Many seniors or individuals on Medicare consider supplemental insurance (Medigap) to help with deductibles, copays and other “gaps” in coverage.
+These plans are sold by private insurance companies and can greatly reduce out‑of‑pocket costs for frequent users of health services.

 Why It’s Important

-Medigap policies can offset expenses such as hospital deductibles (Part A) and the 20% coinsurance for Part B services (including DME).
+Medigap policies can offset expenses such as hospital deductibles (Part A) and the 20% coinsurance for Part B services—including durable medical equipment.
 If you frequently need medical equipment or services, a Medigap plan could significantly lower your annual costs.

 Key Points

-- There are standardized Medigap plans (labeled A–N), each offering different coverage tiers.
+• There are standardised Medigap plans (labelled A–N), each offering different coverage tiers.

 Yes, most Medigap plans will cover that 20%, drastically reducing or eliminating your out‑of‑pocket expense.